S2AUlendo/UlendoCaaS/README.md

 The install script has been tested on Raspberry Pi 3 and 4, running Raspberry Pi OS Lite (compatible with Pi 3/4/400/5)

-Download [CaaS-Install.sh](UlendoCaaS-Install.sh) and follow the instructions below:
+Follow the instructions below to download [CaaS-Install.sh](UlendoCaaS-Install.sh)

 ## Setup (RPi)